 Bachelor of Education (Physical Education), Graduate Diploma in Teaching Learning (Secondary), Master of Teaching and Learning

-Applications open in July and close four weeks prior to the start of the programme (most programmes commence in January or February), or when places are filled.
-To obtain an Application for Programme Entry please download from the College website.
+Applications normally open on 1 August and close four weeks prior to the start of the programme (most programmes commence in January or February), or when places are filled.
+To complete an Application for Programme Entry please visit the College website.

 Depending on your programme of study, full-time on-campus students have 16–25 hours of lectures per week during term time, plus time spent on personal study, research and assignment preparation.
 Full-time distance students can expect to spend a minimum of 40 hours per week on their studies, as well as being required to attend on-site intensives (see information below).